This page refers to the

 AcceptsA table name in your database

-sql_table_name sets the table in your database that will be queried by a view.
-If you do not add a
+sql_table_name parameter specifies the table in your database that will be queried by a view.

 is logically equivalent to this: